Why is this medicine prescribed?

 - you should know that fruquintinib may cause high blood pressure.
 Your doctor will check your blood pressure before starting treatment, once a week for the first month of treatment, and then at least once a month thereafter, while you are taking fruquintinib.

 - you should know that fruquintinib may slow the healing of wounds, such as cuts made by a doctor during surgery.
 Tell your doctor if you have recently had surgery or if you plan to have surgery, including dental surgery.
-Your doctor will probably tell you that should not take fruquintinib injection until at least 2 weeks after your surgery and until the area has completely healed.
+Your doctor will probably tell you that you should not take fruquintinib injection until at least 2 weeks after your surgery and until the area has completely healed.
 If you are scheduled to have surgery, your doctor will stop your treatment with fruquintinib at least 2 weeks before the surgery or procedure.

 What special dietary instructions should I follow?